mikethomashaber/blog/_posts/2017-11-01-what-can-systems-thinking-offer-projects.markdown

+---
+layout: post
+title: How can Systems Thinking support Projects
+categories: CSH
+---

 I wrote this post after seeing an upcoming seminar on how systems thinking can help projects from the Association of Project Management.
 As I write this, this seminar is in the future, so I'll have to see what it says.

 The question made me think, and I've produced the following way that systems thinking can help a project assess successes in delivering value.
 I think this suggestion is both simple, and has sound basis in practice and theory.
 I've used ideas from Werner Ulrichs' Critical Systems Heuristics combined with the framework of Test Driven Software Development, and Clean Interviewing based on David Groves Clean Language.

-What do I mean by Project?
+## What do I mean by Project?

 I'm using the word project in the widest possible sense here, as a container for purposeful work.
 So redesigning Government Departments, building relief roads, developing software solutions all count however they are managed.

-What is the problem?
+## What is the problem we're looking at?

 I'm going to assume that following is a problem.
 Projects is they often start with goals of doing some thing to help people, or improve a situation , but end up having success measured by a tick list of 'deliverables'.